Instead of trying to have what you want, try to want what you have.

 When I had an exciting life with lots of drama—I felt jealous of everyone who led a quieter, simpler, more stable life.

-When I had a quieter, simpler, more stable life, I felt jealous of everyone who had an exciting life with lots of drama.
+When I had a quieter, simpler, more stable life, I envied everyone who had an exciting life with lots of drama.

 That green-eyed monster can give some nasty bites.